boxcutter/boxcutter-chef-cookbooks/cookbooks/boxcutter_java/README.md

 }
 ```

-In addition, to defining the above, you will need to add the following line to
+In addition to defining the above, you will need to add the following line to
 the user's `~/.bashrc`:

 ```